33. iii William Alexander Nuchols b. abt. 1879.

 34. vii Dora Hettie Ann Nuchols b.
 25 Jul 1891.

 Misses Florence, Grace and May Buckner were guests at a party Tuesday evening, given by Miss Agnes Nuchols near Maryville.
-Many other friends were invited, especially some seniors, sophmores and a few juniors of Everett High.
+Many other friends were invited, especially some seniors, sophomores and a few juniors of Everett High.
 Special music of all kinds, such as quartets, duets, and solos were rendered.
 Also a reading by Miss Nuchols was enjoyed.
 Games and contests caused much interest.
 The delicious refreshments were enjoyed by all.

 Children: